Ted Greene Chords – Increase Your Chord Knowledge by 300%

 Ted Greene Chords – iim6

 Now that you have all three of these progressions under your fingers you can mix things up to expand your ii-V-I vocabulary even further.

 Try playing a tonic chord for iim7, then the chord from the 3rd for V7 and finally the chord from the 6th for Imaj7.

 Try and come up with as many variations on this approach as you can, just stick to the voice-leading concept of keeping your hand within a few fret span and always moving to the closest inversion of the next chord in the progression.

 Try the above exercises with any/all chord voicings that you are learning or already have under your fingers.

 You will instantly expand your jazz chord vocabulary by 300% without learning anything new, just taking chords you already know and applying them to a new situation.

 This will allow you to maximize your time in the practice room, while getting new chordal sounds under your fingers and in your ears at the same time.

-Do you have a favorite way to practice or learn Ted Greene Guitar Chords?
+Do you have a favorite way to practice or learn Ted Greene Chords?
 Share it in the comments section.